I have had a lot of interest in my blog about how to reduce your sugar intake to the maximum of 30g per day recommended by the NHS in the UK.

 Carbohydrates take the form of either sugars or starches (“complex carbohydrates”); but, a starch is simply a long chain of sugar molecules strung together, so they both end up as the same thing once they enter your bloodstream (the only difference is that you need digestive enzymes to break up a starch).

-It’s important therefore to understand that if you are trying to lose weight, simply cutting out sugar-rich food and replacing it with starch-rich foods like potatoes, bread and pasta is really just swapping one sugar for another.
+It’s important therefore to understand that if you are trying to lose weight, simply cutting out sugar-rich food and replacing it with starch-rich foods like potatoes, bread and pasta is just swapping one sugar for another.
 Always try and each a balanced natural diet with the appropriate number of calories to match your daily activity level.
-Losing weight is just a matter of consuming less calories than you will burn each day.
+Losing weight is just a matter of consuming fewer calories than you will burn each day.

 Finally, you’ll be pleased to know that the hardest part of reducing your sugar intake is getting started.
 As you reduce your intake your taste starts to change and you won’t want overly sweet food, instead you start to appreciate the more subtle flavours in your food and drink.

-You may also be interested in my blog about salt, which includes a picture what 6g of salt looks like.
+You may also be interested in my blog about salt, which includes a picture of what 6g of salt looks like.

 This is a great educational video for anyone who wants to learn about sugar in the diet and how itcan cause type 2 diabities and tooth decay.